jfrog/charts/examples/terraform/jfrog-platform-aws-install/README.md

 # JFrog Platform version to be used
 jfrog_platform_chart_version = "11.1.3"

+# Set the desired sizing.
+If not set, the default is "small"
+sizing = "large"
 ```

 **NOTE:** Ensure you are using `jfrog_platform_chart_version` >= 11.0.3, as platform sizing files were introduced in this version.
 Using versions below 11.0.3 will result in installation without the sizing configuration.